Skip to content

 1

-Once executed, you can access the initialization interface via a browser at http://{server IP address/domain}:{port}.
+After execution, you can access the initialization interface using a web browser at http://{server IP address/domain}:{port}.

 Configuration Parameters for the Installation Script

-For configuration parameters of the installation script, refer to Deployment and Maintenance / Installation Deployment / Single Machine Deployment / Installation Options
+For details about the installation script's configuration parameters, please refer to Deployment and Maintenance / Installation Deployment / Installation Options

-The first time you access the system after installing DataFlux Func, an initialization interface will appear.
-Click the "Save and Initialize Database" button to initialize the database.
+When accessing the system for the first time after installing DataFlux Func, an initialization interface will appear.
+Click the 'Save and Initialize Database' button to initialize the database.

-Wait a moment, and after initialization is complete, you will be automatically redirected to the login interface.
+Wait a moment; once initialization completes, you will be automatically redirected to the login page.

 setup-page.png